 What you get: You choose what you borrow a la carte: dresses, tops, bottoms, suits, and coats.

-How it works: It’s just like shopping online, but you’re renting.
-Add items to your shopping cart, for one, two or three-month borrowing periods.
+How it works: It’s just like shopping online, but you're renting (with the option to purchase).

 Best for: Professionals and people with specific needs and tastes.

-Cost: No membership fees, no sign up to check out outfits.
+Cost: No membership fees, no registration to check out outfits.
 Free shipping and delivery for orders over $75; $12.95 for standard shipping under $75.